aysecetin/python/challanges/day7(output).md

 ⇨ Recall that you must enclose what you want to print with "" or with '', it is a string inside the print().

-## Output With Variables

-⇨ As of now we learned how to print simple strings, but sometimes we need to insert variables values into the string.

 ***For example:***